-(a) Impose one or more administrative sanctions based upon the 18 parolee's risk level, the severity of the violation, and the parolee's 19 response to the violation.
-If administrative sanctions are to be imposed, 20 the parolee shall acknowledge in writing the nature of the violation and 21 agree upon the administrative sanction.
-The parolee has the right to 22 23 decline to acknowledge the violation.
-If he or she declines to 24 acknowledge the violation, the parole officer shall take action pursuant to subdivision (3)(b) of this section.
-A copy of the report shall be 25 submitted to the Board of Parole; or 26

-(b) Submit a written report to the Board of Parole, outlining the nature of the parole violation, and request the imposition of a custodial sanction of up to thirty days in a correctional facility or a contract facility.
-On the basis of the report and such further investigation as the board may deem appropriate, the board shall determine whether and how

-1 the parolee violated the conditions of parole and may:
+(a) Impose one or more administrative sanctions based upon the parolee's risk level, the severity of the violation, and the parolee's response to the violation.
+If administrative sanctions are to be imposed, the parolee shall acknowledge in writing the nature of the violation and agree upon the administrative sanction.
+The parolee has the right to decline to acknowledge the violation.
+If he or she declines to acknowledge the violation, the parole officer shall take action pursuant to subdivision (3)(b) of this section.
+A copy of the report shall be submitted to the Board of Parole; or (b) Submit a written report to the Board of Parole, outlining the nature of the parole violation, and request the imposition of a custodial sanction of up to thirty days in a correctional facility or a contract facility.
+On the basis of the report and such further investigation as the board may deem appropriate, the board shall determine whether and how the parolee violated the conditions of parole and may:

-2 (i) Dismiss the charge of violation; or

-3 (ii) If the board finds a violation justifying a custodial sanction, 4 issue a warrant if necessary and impose a custodial sanction of up to 5 thirty days in a correctional facility or a contract facility.

-(4) Whenever a parole officer has reasonable cause to believe that a 6 7 parolee has violated or is about to violate a condition of parole by a violation other than a substance abuse violation or a technical violation 8 9 and the parole officer has reasonable cause to believe that the parolee 10 will not attempt to leave the jurisdiction and will not place lives or property in danger, the parole officer shall submit a written report to 11 the Board of Parole which may, on the basis of such report and such 12 further investigation as it may deem appropriate: 13
+(i) Dismiss the charge of violation; or(ii) If the board finds a violation justifying a custodial sanction, issue a warrant if necessary and impose a custodial sanction of up to thirty days in a warrant if necessary and impose a custodial sanction of up to thirty days in a correctional facility or a contract facility.
+(4) Whenever a parole officer has reasonable cause to believe that a parolee has violated or is about to violate a condition of parole by a violation other than a substance abuse violation or a technical violation and the parole officer has reasonable cause to believe that the parolee will not attempt to leave the jurisdiction and will not place lives or property in danger, the parole officer shall submit a written report to the Board of Parole which may, on the basis of such report and such further investigation as it may deem appropriate: deem appropriate:

-14 (a) Dismiss the charge of violation;
+(a) Dismiss the charge of violation;

-(b) Determine whether the parolee violated the conditions of his orher parole;
+(b) Determine whether the parolee violated the conditions of his or her parole;

-17 (c) Impose a custodial sanction of up to thirty days in a18 correctional facility or a contract facility;
+(c) Impose a custodial sanction of up to thirty days in a correctional facility or a contract facility;

-19 (d) Revoke his or her parole in accordance with the Nebraska20 Treatment and Corrections Act; or
+(d) Revoke his or her parole in accordance with the Nebraska Treatment and Corrections Act; or

-21 (e) Issue a warrant for the arrest of the parolee.
+(e) Issue a warrant for the arrest of the parolee.

-(5) Whenever a parole officer has reasonable cause to believe that a parolee has violated or is about to violate a condition of parole and that the parolee will attempt to leave the jurisdiction or will place lives or property in danger, the parole officer shall arrest the parolee without a warrant and call on any peace officer to assist him or her in doing so.
+(5)Whenever a parole officer has reasonable cause to believe that a parolee has violated or is about to violate a condition of parole and that the parolee will attempt to leave the jurisdiction or will place lives or property in danger, the parole officer shall arrest the parolee without a warrant and call on any peace officer to assist him or her in doing so.

 (6) Whenever a parolee is arrested with or without a warrant, he or she shall be detained in a local jail or other detention facility operated by the Department of Correctional Services pending completion of review of parole proceedings by the Board of Parole.
-Immediately after such arrest and detention, the parole officer shall notify the Board of 1 2 Parole and submit a written report of the reason for such arrest.
-A complete investigation shall be made by the Division of Parole 3 Supervision parole administration and submitted to the board.
-After 4 5 prompt consideration of such written report, the board shall order the parolee's release from detention or continued confinement to await a 6 7 final decision on imposition of a custodial sanction or the revocation of parole.
-8
+Immediately after such arrest and detention, the parole officer shall notify the Board of Parole and submit a written report of the reason for such arrest.
+A complete investigation shall be made by the Division of Parole Supervision parole administration and submitted to the board.
+After prompt consideration of such written report, the board the board shall order the parolee's release from detention or continued confinement to await a final decision on imposition of a custodial sanction or the revocation of parole.

-9 (7) The Board of Parole shall adopt and promulgate rules and 10 regulations necessary to carry out this section.
+(7) The Board of Parole shall adopt and promulgate rules and regulations necessary to carry out this section.